 Wireless communication and embedded computation are key enabling technologies for future autonomous systems.
 Embedded devices allow for gathering and processing data in remote and distributed locations, while wireless multi-hop networks offer unprecedented flexibility in sharing data between these devices, for example, to increase collective information or take collaborative action.
 The term cyber-physical system (CPS) emphasizes the tight integration of computation and communication with physical processes as a key characteristic of these systems.
 Possible applications are numerous and include, for example:

-- Autonomous cars sharing information to allow for adaptive traffic control leading to reduced fuel consumption and less traffic jams;
+- Autonomous cars sharing information to enable adaptive traffic control reducing fuel consumption and traffic jams;

 - Controlling factory automation machinery over a wireless network replacing the cabling of traditional systems;

 - A swarm of quadcopters flying in formation and coordinating their actions in a rescue mission.

 While distributed computation and wireless networking show great promise for designing future CPSs, significant challenges must be overcome to realize their full potential:

 - Closing feedback loops over wireless (multi-hop) links require robustness of the control against network imperfections such as delays and packet drops.

 - When multiple loops are closed over the same network, communication becomes a shared and limited resource that must be managed for optimal system operation.

 - In order to realize energy savings and optimal system-level performance, control and communication systems must be designed in tandem taking mutual constraints and inter-dependencies into account.

 This project takes up these challenges and targets the joint design and integration of distributed event-based control and low-power wireless networking to demonstrate tangible benefits over traditional isolated designs in terms of, for example, superior performance, unprecedented flexibility, and resource savings.
 In particular, we seek to demonstrate: